SinghSukhjeet01/Music-Library-App/README.md

     Functional and reliable multi-platform experience

 This project demonstrates strong skills in API integration, mobile UI development, and cross-platform functionality, and lays a solid foundation for future enhancements such as user authentication and cloud sync.

-📸 Screenshots

-Add screenshots here if available to showcase UI and features.
-📜 License

-This project is for educational and prototyping purposes.
-No commercial use of the Last.fm API data is permitted.
-Licensing terms apply as per Last.fm API terms of service.